 The upcoming generation of young professionals and researchers have the potential to break down these barriers and work collaboratively from the outset on risk communication.
-Furthermore, this generation is experiencing the changing dynamics of communication technology with the potential to engage with innovative solutions in risk communication (e.g. participatory risk mapping, Gaillard and Pangilinan 2010), or crowdsourcing flood data (e.g. Le Coz et al. 2016).
-However, traditional academic education rarely provides opportunities to work across disciplines, to learn from peers from different educational, geographical, and professional backgrounds.
-In an earthquake risk communication workshop in Istanbul, it was seen that scientists from different disciplines, citizens, politicians, planners etc. had better exchanges for addressing risks collectively than they might have done individually (Ickert and Stewart, 2016).
+Furthermore, this generation is experiencing the changing dynamics of communication technology with the potential to engage with innovative solutions in risk communication (e.g. participatory risk mapping; Gaillard and Pangilinan, 2010), or crowdsourcing flood data (e.g. Le Coz et al., 2016).
+However, traditional academic education rarely provides opportunities to work across disciplines, in order to learn from peers from different educational, geographical and professional backgrounds.
+In an earthquake risk communication workshop in Istanbul, it was seen that scientists from different disciplines, citizens, politicians, planners etc. had better exchanges for addressing risks collectively than they might have had individually (Ickert and Stewart, 2016).
 New training and capacity building is needed to develop applied tools and techniques that integrate knowledge and engage communities.

-To address the above challenges, an interdisciplinary capacity building approach was developed by the Water Youth Network (WYN) and the Global Facility for Disaster Reduction and Recovery (GFDRR), with support from the UK Natural Environmental Research Council (NERC), FM Global, and National Aeronautics and Space Administration (NASA) focusing on risk communication following an intense 24 hour format (Pressure Cooker).
-The Pressure Cooker was implemented at the 2018 Understanding Risk (UR) Forum in Mexico City on May 14th and 15th, 2018, during the time allocated for side events, with the main UR Forum starting on the 16th.
-The event brought together 35 young professionals and researchers from different disciplinary backgrounds to innovate effective risk communication strategies based on case studies that represent actual challenges experienced in Mexico (herein called real-world). in Mexico.
-We define a Pressure Cooker event as a problem solving exercise where interdisciplinary teams need to devise a solution to real-world challenges within a 24-hour timeframe based on pre-prepared materials.
-This paper presents the Pressure Cooker approach developed to build interdisciplinary risk communication capacity in young professionals.
+To address the above challenges, an interdisciplinary capacity-building approach was developed by the Water Youth Network (WYN) and the Global Facility for Disaster Reduction and Recovery (GFDRR), with support from the UK Natural Environmental Research Council (NERC), FM Global and the National Aeronautics and Space Administration (NASA) focusing on risk communication following an intense 24 h format (pressure cooker).
+The pressure cooker was implemented at the 2018 Understanding Risk (UR) Forum in Mexico City on 14 and 15 May 2018, during the time allocated for side events, with the main UR Forum starting on the 16 May.
+The event brought 35 young professionals and researchers from different disciplinary backgrounds together to innovate effective risk communication strategies based on case studies that represent actual challenges experienced in Mexico (herein referred to as "real-world").
+We define a pressure cooker event as a problem-solving exercise where interdisciplinary teams need to devise a solution to real-world challenges within a 24 h timeframe based on pre-prepared materials.
+This paper presents the pressure cooker approach developed to build interdisciplinary risk communication capacity in young professionals.
 It explores the impact of the workshop on the organisers and participants, and highlights the lessons learnt during its design and implementation, thus offering guidance to those interested in applying or adapting the approach.